Six Reasons to Visit Phuket, Thailand Aboard a Star Clippers Tall Ship

 Go Solo: Cruising can be expensive for solo travelers.
-So Star Clippers is waiving single supplements on all Far East sailings in 2017 and 2018, which translates to starting fares of $1,360 for a seven-night sailing.
-The intimate size of the ship – just 170 guests – and welcoming environment makes it easy for single travelers to make new friends.
+Star Clippers, the intimate size of the ship – just 170 guests – and welcoming environment makes it easy for single travelers to make new friends.

 For more than 25 years, Star Clippers has been introducing travelers to the thrill of modern tall ship sailing to remote ports in the Caribbean, Mediterranean, Indonesia and Far East.
 The company operates three of the world’s largest and tallest sailing vessels: Star Clipper and Star Flyer are traditional clipper ships with modern amenities carrying 170 guests, while the 227-guest Royal Clipper holds the Guinness World Record for being the largest and only five-masted, full-rigged sailing ship in service today.
 All three ships have expansive teak decks, swimming pools, informal dining, convivial tropical bars on deck and piano lounges.
-The brand’s newest vessel, Flying Clipper, will debut in Fall 2018.
+The brand’s newest vessel, Flying Clipper, is sailing now.